Is there a general presentation of eForms available?

 X01, X02: business registration (European economic interest grouping and European company/cooperative society)

 CEI: call for expression of interest (by EU institutions)

 What is the notice variant Business Registration Information used for?

 The “Business Registration Information Notice” scheme refers to European Company and European Economic Interest Grouping notices, currently available as interactive PDFs only.

-How will tailoring by Member States be handled by TED and the EU Publications Office?
+How will tailoring by Member States be handled by TED and the Publications Office?

-National specificities and their implementation at national, regional and local level are outside the OP’s remit.
+National specificities and their implementation at national, regional and local level are outside OP’s remit.